top of page

 In 2023, the last 6 mascarons were completed.
 The original prints have one missing folio, which turned out to be only text.
 Nevertheless, I honoured the tradition by adding my own mascaron design as the 18th and last one, drawing by hand and staying close to Huys' technique.

-- exhibiting Cornælhuys next to the originals in the Rijks Museum
+- Exhibiting Cornælhuys next to the originals in museums

-and other museums on the route from greece to the Netherlands
+on the route from Greece to the Netherlands

 - Push digital art conservation forward